-Temple Bar Investment Trust PLC (the 'Company') is a public limited company whose shares are premium listed on the London Stock Exchange ('LSE') and is registered with HMRC as an investment company.
+Temple Bar Investment Trust PLC (the 'Company') is a public limited company whose shares are traded on the main market of the London Stock Exchange ('LSE') and is registered with HMRC as an investment company.

 The Company's objective aims to provide long-term total returns (a combination of income and capital growth) greater than the FTSE All-Share Index (an index representing a broad spread of companies listed on the London Stock Exchange).
 It invests primarily in the shares of companies in the UK with the majority selected from companies within the FTSE 350 Index (the largest 350 companies listed on the London Stock Exchange).
 Currently a value-based approach is used in selecting investments.